Residential Food Waste Services

 Can I add compostable materials, like compostable plates, cups, utensils and napkins, to my yard waste bin?

-NO. Currently, our local processing facility, Mountainview in Oxnard, does not accept compostable foodware, such as compostable plates, cups, utensils or napkins.
-If these items are added to the bagged food waste or loose yard waste material, they will contaminate the material.
-While these items might be labeled “compostable,” they should be disposed of in the landfill.
+NO. Currently, our local processing facility, Mountainview in Oxnard, does not accept compostable foodware such as plates, cups, utensils and napkins.
+These items would contaminate the bagged food waste or loose yard waste material.
+They may be labeled “compostable,” but they should be disposed of in the landfill.

 When the Limoneira organics processing facility is complete, we will be able to improve our program to include compostable foodware and other bio-based materials.
 We will publicize these changes as they happen.